Atlanta DUI Accidents Attorney

 If you’ve been injured in a DUI accident in Louisiana or Georgia, or if your loved one has died due to a drunk driver, then you may be entitled to bring an action for significant damages.
 The Law Firm of Walter Gabriel, LLC can help.
 We encourage you to get in touch at your earliest convenience so that we can fully evaluate your claims and help you understand your litigation options.

-What Qualifies as a DUI in Louisiana?
+What Qualifies as a DUI Accident?

 Driving while under the influence (DUI) is illegal in Louisiana, as in other states.
 The defendant-driver will be deemed “under the influence” of alcohol or “intoxicated” for the purposes of a DUI if they: